Everything You Need to Know About Puppy Vaccinations

 • What to expect after their vaccinations

-Keeping your pooch safe can mean a lot of different things.
-Sometimes it means keeping them on their lead or making sure your garden is secure so they can enjoy themselves safely.
-One of the most important steps to keeping your pup safe from day one of being their parent is making sure they’re protected against illness.
+Puppy vaccinations are one of the most important components of your pup’s early health care.
 Dogs are not born with the ability to fight off serious infectious diseases and puppy vaccinations are the first step in creating a strong and healthy immune system.

 What is a vaccine for puppies?